-- 12.1.
-The Awards are open to Riders who have not placed in the top five of the overall results of the event in any previous competition. - 12.2.
-Once a rider has won a Plate they become ineligible to nominate for that Plate prize again.
+12.1.
+Once a rider has won a Plate, or an event associated with the Plate Awards, they become ineligible to nominate for that Plate prize again.

 13. MEASURING OF HORSES

 - 13.1.
 At the National Show, all nominated horses in height classes may be identified against their current (last 12 months) Life Measurement Certificate.
 Certificates from reputable organisations such as Equestrian Australia & Show Horse Council are acceptable.
 Certificates must reference the correct ASH registration.
 In the event of a protest or concern by the committee, a horse may be asked to report to an ASHS Official Measurer where this requirement can be completed. - 13.2.
 Horses will be measured in both centimetres and "hands" (4 inch).
 Heights shall be recorded in both scales. - 13.3.
 Swabbing may occur under the Society's Drugs Policy.